Where to Watch Super Tuesday Returns With Food and Drink Deals Around DC

 201 Massachusetts Ave., NE

 Head to the Capitol Hill bar, which is offering all-day specials as part of its ongoing “Super Totcho Tuesday Boozeday” campaign.
 A ton of specials start early at 11:30 AM, including $2 off all totcho (a.k.a. tater tot nacho) platters, $1 off red, white, and blue house cocktails, $4.50 beers and bourbons, and more.
-There’s also a special politically-themed edition of pub trivia will start at 8 PM.
+There’s also a special politically-themed edition of pub trivia at 8 PM.

 Bayou Bakery